ucdavisdatalab/workshop_intro_to_remote_computing/chapters/03_environment-setup.md

 for every command was a little bit tedious?
 One way you can customize the shell is by creating **aliases** for commands that are long or hard to remember.
 Let's create an alias `mm` for the `micromamba` command, so that you can just type `mm` instead of typing `micromamba`.

+The command to create an alias is `alias`, followed by a space, the name of the alias, an equals sign, and then the aliased command in quotes.

-You can create an alias with the `alias` command.
-Add this code to your `.bashrc`:
+For example, try adding this code to your `.bashrc`:

 ```bash
 alias mm='micromamba'
 ```

-The `alias` command is always followed by a space, the name of the alias, an equals sign, and then the aliased command in quotes.

-:::{warning}
+:::{important}
 Be careful to match the spacing and quotes exactly.
 In Bash, spacing often matters and single quotes have a distinct meaning from double quotes.
 :::

 After adding the `alias` command to `.bashrc`, save and close the file.
-You can make Bash "reload" the settings file by running the file with this command:
+You can make Bash "reload" the settings in `.bashrc` with this command:

 ```sh
 source ~/.bashrc